bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/REBUTTAL_RESPONSE.md

 ## Major changes to manuscript

 We thank the reviewer for carefully reading the paper and providing constructive feedback.
-Here we will address your open questions and will update the manuscript accordingly as indicated.
-We would strongly encourage the reviewer to review our supplementary materials, especially the 3.5 min accompanying video, as it will provide an understanding of the paper.
+Here we will address your open questions and will update the manuscript accordingly as indicated. [fill in]

-Kindly do review our comment at the top of this page addressing the contributions of this paper and its relevance to to CoRL community.

 > Is the method correct?
 There are confusing setups and missing assumptions.
 For example, in Sec 3 beta  is defined to be vector of 0s and 1s (line 112), but then it is modeled with a zero-mean gaussian in Sec 4.1 (line 152).